-One morning I went to a coffee shop on the main drag.
-A barista stood behind the counter with pigtails.
-She looked even more beautiful than Ashlee, with these vacant blue eyes.
-I had found my new coffee shop.
+I went to the coffee house on the main street the first week.
+A barista behind the counter waited with pigtails coincidentally.
+She looked cuter than Ashlee, too, with blue eyes.
+I’d found my new favorite place.

-She stroked her pigtails, either thinking or panicking.
-“Umm, the nearest one is down the road.”
+She was either thinking or panicking.
+“I said the nearest one is down the street.”

-“That’s inexcusable, I’m calling the cops,” she said.
+“That’s inexcusable, Mr. Ellerbe.
+I’m calling the police,” she said.

 “What do you mean?”

 “OK.
-But the shop is open to the public.
-Don’t you think anyone should have a right to shit where they want?”
+But the shop is open to the public, right?
+So anyone should have a right to go where they want.”

-“Get it together,” the other cop said, “and watch what you say to a police officer.”
+“Get it together,” the other one said.
+“And watch what you say to a police officer.”

 “What is it these days?
-A man can’t shit anywhere but home.”
+A man has to go home to take a shit.”

-I gave back, and it took time out of my day.
-Their generosity wasn’t necessary.
+I returned the favor with care baskets: cookies, muffins, and coffee beans.
+It took time out of my day.
+Their generosity was nice but needless.

 “What can I do for you?”

-“Sorry to bother you, Mr. Beasley, but I need a bathroom.”
+“Sorry to bother you, Mr. Beasley.
+But I’m lost, and I can’t find my home.
+And I need a bathroom.”